 Origin: Uji, Japan

-We only have a few pieces of this gorgeous hand-painted Jingdezhen stoneware.
+Back by popular demand!
 Each time I use this teaware it elevates my tea experience to a higher level of beauty and mindfulness.
 Having such thoughtfully crafted pieces forces me to focus a bit more and in paying more attention brings a deeper more conscious intention to my tea ritual.

 A tea that “a mouse could walk on”.
 Our sturdy Irish Breakfast blend takes the chill off cold winter days and warms the “cockles of the soul”.
 We developed this wonderfully rich, strong brew with lingering toastiness and a slightly creamy element that comes from the addition of a silver tip grade Ceylon to the base of Indian and Chinese teas.
 Wake up your mornings with our Irish Breakfast, or lift yourself out of a tedious afternoon with this lively tea.
 Exceptional with cream or on its own, this tea is versatile and delicious.